 Pay a visit to Llanrwst in the autumn, and the building seems to turn fire-engine red as the vines change color.
 For the best photos, step across the adjacent Pont Fawr bridge to the far bank of the River Conwy.

-Another much photographed Welsh landmark can be found in the attractive town of Llangollen.
-Now a UNESCO World Heritage Site, the spectacular Pontcysyllte Aqueduct was built in 1801 and carries the Llangollen Canal over the River Dee.
+Another much photographed Welsh landmark can be found in the attractive town of Llangollen in Denbighshire.
+Now a UNESCO World Heritage Site, it's home to the spectacular Pontcysyllte Aqueduct.
+Built in 1801, the bridge carries the Llangollen Canal over the River Dee.